 - Torrone Cremona or Nougat from Italy.
 Its origin is related to aristocratic weddings in the 15th century in Lombardy.
 It does not contain sugar but honey.

 - Alicante nougat from Spain is linked to the Arabs.
-However, it’s made in Jijona for more than 500 years.
+However, it’s been made in Jijona for more than 500 years.
 It’s made with toasted almonds (Marcona almonds), pure honey (orange blossom or rosemary honey), sugar, and egg whites, with a creamy white color and a hard, crunchy texture.

 - Jijona nougat, also from Spain, is produced by grinding and heating Alicante nougat to achieve a smooth paste and a similar golden brown color.

 - Gaz candy or Iranian nougat (Persian).
-Gaz (گز) is the Persian nougat from Esfahan located in the central plateau of the country.
+Gaz (گز) is the Persian nougat from Esfahan located on the central plateau of the country.
 And, it gets its name because of the gaz-angebin which is a native desert plant.
 This plant is a sweetener.
 Its ingredients also include pistachios or almonds, rose water, and egg whites.

 In front of these types of nougat, we find Roman Nougat, an exquisite sweet by Russell Stover.
 The delicate cherry flavor filled with almonds and covered with rich chocolate is an invitation to pleasure.
 Although there are thousands of delicious versions of chocolate Roman Nougat, none can match this combination of flavors that complement each other to create a delightful and smooth texture.

-Roman Nougat: a Treat With Built-in Vitamins
+Roman Nougat: A Treat With Built-in Vitamins

 We could not miss this information regarding the vitamins in a nougat, regardless of the type we consume.
 Each nougat has 500 calories per 100 grams.
 In contrast to this, it has vitamin E, calcium, potassium, zinc, magnesium, and folic acid.
 It is rich in proteins, mineral salts, and monounsaturated fatty acids.